-Joseph M. Bruno, Managing Partner of Bruno & Bruno, LLP, serves as the Court Appointed Liaison Counsel for the In Re Katrina Canal Breaches Consolidated Litigation in the United States District Court for the Eastern District of Louisiana.
+Joseph M. Bruno, Managing Partner of Bruno & Bruno, serves as the court-appointed liaison counsel In Re Katrina Canal Breaches Consolidated Litigation in the United States District Court for the Eastern District of Louisiana.

 Frequently Asked Questions

 Numerous class actions were filed against various parties and the Corps of Engineers after Hurricane Katrina.
 These were consolidated by Judge Duval into two separate cases (referred to as LEVEE and MRGO).
 The MRGO case included areas east of the Industrial Canal: New Orleans East, the Lower Ninth Ward and St. Bernard Parish; as well as the portions of the Upper Ninth Ward.
 The LEVEE case included areas west of the Industrial Canal that flooded due to the outfall canal flood wall failures (17th Street, Orleans, London, and Industrial Canals).

 The lawsuit alleges LEVEEs and other flood and water control structures failed and/or were overtopped as a result of Hurricane Katrina because they were not properly designed, inspected or maintained, and that this failure caused property loss, property damage and personal injury.
 The defendants say that the LEVEEs failed for reasons beyond their control and that they did not do anything wrong.
 Please refer to www.leveebreachclass.com for more information.

 What is the status of the LEVEE case?